secML/secML.github.io/src/content/post/class11.md

 ### ANTIDOTE: A ROBUST DEFENSE
 This paper propose an approach searches for directions that maximize a robust scale estimate of the data projection to make PCA robust.
 Together with a new robust Laplace threshold, they form a new network-wide traffic anomaly detection method, Antidote.
 To mitigate the effect of poisoning attacks, this paper needs a learning algorithm that is stable in spite of data contamination.
-So the robust PCA can be that learning algorithm since robust is the formal term used to qualify this notion of stability.
+That learning algorithm can be robust PCA since robust is the formal term used to qualify this notion of stability.

-The aim of a robust PCA is to construct a low dimensional subspace that captures most of the data’s dispersion and are stable under data contamination.
+The aim of a robust PCA is to construct a low dimensional subspace that captures most of the data’s dispersion and is stable under data contamination.
 The robust PCA algorithms we considered search for a unit direction v whose projections maximize some univariate dispersion measure S(·); that is

 <p align="center">
 <img src="/images/class11/equation4.png" width="800" >
 <br/>
 </p>

-The standard deviation is the dispersion measure used by PCA;
+The standard deviation is the dispersion measure used by PCA.

 Unlike the eigenvector solutions that arise in PCA, there is generally no efficiently computable solution for robust dispersion measures and so these must be approximated.
 So this paper proposed PCA-GRID, which is a successful method for approximating robust PCA subspaces.

-To better understand the efficacy of a robust PCA algorithm, this paper demonstrate the effect our poisoning techniques have on the PCA algorithm and contrast them with the effect on the PCA-GRID algorithm
+To better understand the efficacy of a robust PCA algorithm, this paper demonstrates the effect our poisoning techniques have on the PCA algorithm and contrast them with the effect on the PCA-GRID algorithm.

 #### PCA-GRID